huahuayu/evm-local-private-network/README.md

-# Evm local private network
+# BSC local private network

-Scripts to build evm chain local private network.
+Scripts to run BSC local private network.

-By default, it's a 3 node network connect with each other, the first node is miner.
+It's a 3 node network connect with each other, the first node is miner.

-Supported chain (check out git branchs):

-- Ethereum (master branch)
-- Bsc
-- Fantom

 ## Modify params